 It was a great weekend for grilling and outdoor food shoots!
-Even though we all want more sun on the weekends, overcast clouds are a photographers’ favorite, with their soft, balanced light.
+Even though we all want more sun on the weekends, overcast clouds are my favorite from a photography perspective.
+The light is soft and balanced.

-I have several easy and delicious recipes for the grill, starting with Grilled Head On Prawns.
+I have a couple of easy and delicious recipes for the grill inspired by Bon Appétit, starting with Grilled Head On Prawns.

 First things first, prawns are much larger versions of shrimp.
 Second, you don’t have to use head-on prawns in this recipe.
 You can easily make it using shrimp that are already peeled and de-veined, if you’d like.